crimist/trakx/README.md

 * Auto delete empty tables
 * Logging
   * Using zap
+* Support banning hashes
+  * Mainly to comply with dmca

 ## Database layout

-It uses the database `bittorrent` and creates a table with the info hash converted to capital hex.
+It uses the database `bittorrent` and creates a table with the info hash converted into the string `Hash_x` where x is a captial hex encoded version of the info hash

-A torrent table looks like this:
+Torrent table:

 ```en
 +----------+----------------------+------+-----+---------+-------+